ibm-mas/ansible-devops/docs/roles/cp4d_db2wh_restore.md

 ### Required Variables

 - `DB2WH_BACKUP_DIR` Local directory that stores the backup files to be used in the DB2 Warehouse restore process, i.e `/Users/Documents/db_backup`
-- `CPD_NAMESPACE_TARGET` CloudPak for Data namespace for the target DB2 Warehouse instancec where you want to restore the backup to, i.e `cpd-services`
+- `CPD_NAMESPACE_TARGET` CloudPak for Data namespace for the target DB2 Warehouse instance where you want to restore the backup to, i.e `cpd-services`
 - `DB2WH_INSTANCE_ID_TARGET` DB2 Warehouse source instance to restore the backup to, i.e `db2wh-1641225392061935`

-### Optional Variables

-In addition to the above, these are the optional variables you can set before running the playbook, if you want to run the DB2 backup & restore process (end-to-end execution):

-- `CPD_NAMESPACE_SOURCE` CloudPak for Data namespace for the source DB2 Warehouse instance where you want to take the backup from, , i.e `cpd-meta-ops`
-- `DB2WH_INSTANCE_ID_SOURCE` DB2 Warehouse source instance to take the backup from, i.e `db2wh-1641225392061940`
-- `OC_LOGIN_TARGET` Optionally, provide Openshift login command for the target cluster where you want to restore the backup to.
-Only needed if you want to run the backup and restore process end-to-end and target DB2 Warehouse instance is hosted in different cluster than the source DB2 Warehouse instance.

 Example Playbook - Restore process only
 ----------------